eniallator/Mapping-Embed-Configurations/README.md

   - `data-map-embed`: Contains the link to the embed itself
   - `data-config`: Contains the URL of the dataset config [markdown][markdown] file
   - `data-mapbox-token`: Contains the public token for mapbox
+- Optional:
+  - `additional-css`: A link to any additional CSS you would like to apply to the embed.
+This allows you to create a unique looking embed
 - Then there's also attributes which will configure the source, where you must include one source
   - Google sheets source:
     - `data-google-sheet`: Contains the google sheet ID (to find this, refer to the below)